 - Future medical costs

-If your injuries are very serious, you will likely have a lot of bills.
-Medical care typically makes up the largest portion of a truck accident claim—so, the higher your medical costs, the higher your settlement value will likely be.
+If your injuries are very serious, you will probably have a lot of bills.
+Medical care typically makes up the largest portion of a truck accident claim.
+So, the higher your medical costs, the higher your settlement value will likely be.

-It’s important that you account for both current and future medical costs, as well.
+You must account for both current and future medical costs, as well.
 Serious injuries may require weeks, months, or years of treatment.
-Some injuries (such as catastrophic injuries) never fully heal.
+In addition, some injuries, such as catastrophic injuries, never fully heal.
 These are all factors that you should discuss with a trusted truck accident lawyer when calculating damages for your claim.